blccming/ansible_infra/README.md

 ## Edit secrets

-1. Create .vault_pass and paste the password into it
+1. Create .vault_pass and paste the password into it, if not already done

-2. Use ansible-vault to edit `./group_vars/all/secrets.yml`
+2. Use ansible-vault to edit `group_vars/all/secrets.yml`
 ```bash
 ansible-vault edit --vault-password-file=.vault_pass ./group_vars/all/secrets.yml
 ```